 - Table 2A: Diagnostic Criteria for Vascular Cognitive Impairment and Dementia (Gorelick et al, 2011)

-- Table 2B: Summary of Select Screening and Initial Assessment tools for vascular cognitive impairment in stroke patients (Updated 2014)
+- Table 2B: Summary of Select Screening and Initial Assessment Tools for Vascular Cognitive Impairment in People who have Experienced a Stroke

 - Evidence Table 2A Vascular Cognitive Impairment: Screening and Assessment

 - Evidence Table 2B Vascular Cognitive Impairment: Cognitive Rehabilitation

 - Evidence Table 2C Vascular Cognitive Impairment: Pharmacological Therapy